lcs-djones/icd2o-s1-2024-2025/content/source-icd2o/shared/SIC Drop-In Sessions.md

 They are friendly, very knowledgeable, and staff drop-in sessions as well – similar to Grove Time.

-The SICs are available at the following times this week:
+Here is when the SICs are available this week:

 Day|Time|SIC|Location
 -|-|-|-